MUSEUM OF THE ORIGINS OF MAN

 -

-Zoomorphic engravings on bone and ivory in the upper Paleolithic (from Fig. F29).
+Upper Paleolithic zoomorphic engravings on bone and ivory (from Fig. F29).

 -

-Zoomorphic engravings on pebbles in the upper palaeolithic (from Fig. F31).
+Zoomorphic engravings on upper Paleolithic pebbles (from Fig. F31).

 -